grafana/tempo-operator/docs/api.md

         <td><b><a href="#microservicesspeclimits">limits</a></b></td>
         <td>object</td>
         <td>
+          NOTE: currently this field is not considered.
 LimitSpec is used to limit ingestion and querying rates.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>replicationFactor</b></td>
         <td>integer</td>
         <td>
+          NOTE: currently this field is not considered.
 ReplicationFactor is used to define how many component replicas should exist.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#microservicesspecresources">resources</a></b></td>
         <td>object</td>
         <td>
+          NOTE: currently this field is not considered.
 The resources are split in between components.
 Tempo operator knows how to split them appropriately based on grafana/tempo/issues/1540.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#microservicesspecretention">retention</a></b></td>
         <td>object</td>
         <td>
+          NOTE: currently this field is not considered.
 Retention period defined by dataset.
 User can specify how long data should be stored.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#microservicesspecstorage">storage</a></b></td>
         <td>object</td>
         <td>
+          NOTE: currently this field is not considered.
 Storage defines S3 compatible object storage configuration.
 User is required to create secret and supply it.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>storageClassName</b></td>
         <td>string</td>
         <td>
+          NOTE: currently this field is not considered.
 StorageClassName for PVCs used by ingester/querier.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#microservicesspectemplate">template</a></b></td>
         <td>object</td>
         <td>
+          NOTE: currently this field is not considered.
 Components defines requierements for a set of tempo components.<br/>
         </td>
         <td>false</td>
       </tr></tbody>